filyp/whisper-simple-dictation/README.md

 # TODO

 - [x] pass languages to bash
-- [ ] get context with some accesibility tools
+- [x] get context
 - [ ] incremenal transcription? but no moving window, just larger and larger windows
-- [ ] maybe use clipboard pasting to pasty any special chars, as the last resort
+- [x] maybe use clipboard pasting to pasty any special chars, as the last resort
+- [ ] test if prompting works ok locally
+- [x] pass all the possible options as args
+- [x] document options